 Thinking about the prosperity of your online business, you start getting preoccupied with modern methods of internet optimizing.
 It’s challenging to find the right combination for your goals.

-On the long run, SEO is more effective than PPC, but you have to wait at least a few months for relevant results.
-If you have a website which just started and you don’t have so much content, but you plan to write, it’s best you focus first on SEO.
+In the long run, SEO is more effective than PPC, but you have to wait at least a few months for relevant results.
+If you have a website that just started and you don’t have so much content, but you plan to write, it’s best you focus first on SEO.
 This will get you organic growth which will bring ROI in time.

 If you’re not familiar with SEO techniques, you can get a consultant to work for you or to train you.
 The purpose of SEO is to make your website relevant by your own means, and it generally costs less than PPC.
 If you don’t have many resources to start with and you really want to create an interesting product which gains attraction in the long run, SEO is the choice for you.

 When externalizing SEO and PPC, it’s best that you get a consultant to evaluate how much money to put on each of them, when and for how long.
 Niched businesses are easier to SEO than a general segment business, but in this case, you can expect a lower rate of ROI for PPC.
-It’s not unusual that you’ll have 75-95% of your budget directed to PPC and the rest for SEO.
 It all depends on your product, on how much money and time you are willing to invest in your website.
 If you want results, it’s all about strategy.